dbt-labs/hubcap/CONTRIBUTING.md

 ### Personal access token (PAT)

-Follow [these](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) instructions to configure a PAT.
+Follow [these](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) instructions to configure a PAT in GitHub.

 Scopes:
 - repo (and all sub-items)